AbdullahShahid7402/Cloud-Computing-Project/README.md

 - React.js
 - Material-UI for styling
 - AWS SDK for JavaScript
-- Deployed on AWS Elastic Beanstalk
+- Deployed on AWS EC2

 ### Backend
 - Node.js with Express